Skip to main content

 Scope

-Codex setup defaults to project scope: cordon.toml lives in $CWD, and proxy env vars are written to $CWD/.codex/.env.
-Because Codex loads config from $CODEX_HOME, you must point it at the project directory at runtime:
+Codex setup defaults to project scope: cordon.toml lives in $CWD, proxy env vars are written to $CWD/.codex/.env, and a Codex config block is written to $CWD/.codex/config.toml.
+For full startup-time coverage, Codex must load the project-local .env, so point CODEX_HOME at the project directory at runtime:

 export CODEX_HOME="$PWD/.codex"